 [90]Notes: * Information used to compile this list was supplied by at least one contracting party and may be provided by the IPPC Secretariat upon request.

-[91]† Scientific names used in this table, and names provided for viruses, are based on the submissions by contracting parties.
+[91]† Scientific names used in this table are based on the submissions by contracting parties, modified where more than one name was submitted to the more recent scientific name or aligned with ISPM 27 (Diagnostic protocols for regulated pests) or ISPM 28 (Phytosanitary treatments for regulated pests).

 [92]4.
 Options for phytosanitary measures